|Oregon Outdoor Excursions, LLC

 Oregon Guide Registration # OG.0000434

 Steelhead (Oncorhynchus mykiss)Like salmon, steelhead are anadromous: they return to their original hatching ground to spawn.
-Unlike salmon, which die after spawning, steelhead rejuvenate after spawning so they may return to the oceans to start the anadromous cycle once again.
+Unlike salmon, which die after spawning, some steelhead can rejuvenate after spawning and may return to the oceans to start the anadromous cycle once again.

 The steelhead smolts (immature or young fish) usually remain in the river for about a year before heading to sea, whereas salmon typically return to the seas as smolts.
 Different populations of steelheads migrate upriver at different times of the year.

 "Summer-run steelhead" migrate between May and October, before their reproductive organs are fully mature.
 They mature in freshwater before spawning in the spring.
-Summer Steelhead (hatchery raised) in the North Santiam average 27-29", with the wild fish are a bit larger.
+Summer Steelhead (hatchery raised) in the North Santiam average 27-29".

 "Winter-run steelhead" mature fully in the ocean before migrating, between November and April, and spawn shortly after returning.
-Winter Steelhead in the North Santiam and the Siletz average 27-29", with some rare fish reaching 40" or more.
+Winter Steelhead in the North Santiam are wild (river-born) and are federally protected under the Endangered Species Act.
+WE DO NOT PROVIDE TRIPS THAT TARGET THIS SPECIES!

 See our Fish Counts page for current and historical fish counts.